advaitbd/go-hd-wallets/README.md

 ## Description

-This repository holds the code for a simple backend service to support air-gapped transaction signing using the a Keystone hardware wallet.
+This repository holds the code for a simple backend service to support air-gapped transaction signing using the a HD Wallet.

 ## Installation